State Child Welfare Training Resources

 The Michigan Department of Health and Human Services offers training designed to prepare caseworkers and supervisors for careers in the public and private sectors.
 Their programs include family preservation, children’s protective services, foster care, adoption, juvenile justice and PRIDE but also training to law enforcement; tribal social workers; legal, medical, and mental health professionals; and many others who touch the lives of Michigan’s children and families.

-First Witness Child Abuse Resource Center
+First Witness Child Advocacy Center

 4 West 5th Street

 Duluth, Minnesota 55806

 First Witness provides forensic interview training that teaches multidisciplinary teams of professionals in law enforcement, law, child protection, and the judiciary how to conduct child-friendly, non-traumatic, forensic interviews of children who are alleged victims of sexual abuse.
 The First Witness forensic interview training is accredited by the State of Minnesota for continuing education units for social workers, lawyers, law enforcement professionals, and psychologists.

 Jackson, Mississippi 39201

 The Mississippi Department of Human Services (MDHS), Division of Workforce Development (DWD), partners with State agencies and community-based organizations (CBOs) across the State to provide employer-driven, career-technical education, workforce skills training, and wrap-around services to help eligible Supplemental Nutrition Assistance Program recipients be successful in today’s job market.

 The University of Southern Mississippi (USM) School of Social Work